Studebaker Garage

 Chapter decal and I know a SDC member had once owned this vehicle and had put

-along of effort and time in keeping this car on the road.
+alot of effort and time in keeping this car on the road.
 I asked to see the

 ownership and sure enough I recognized the name, Joyce Madjanovich who was the